panrg/questions/draft-irtf-panrg-questions.md

 (whether per packet, per flow, or per larger aggregate), which also has a large impact on the scalabilty/expressiveness tradeoff.
 Path selection must, like path property information, be trustworthy, such that the result of a path selection at an endpoint is predictable.
+Moreover, any path selection mechanism should aim to provide an outcome that is not worse than using a single path, or selecting paths at random.

 The third question: how can endpoints select paths to use for traffic in a way that can be trusted by both the network and the endpoints?